 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

-Discover America, a public-private marketing entity, works closely with the travel industry to promote tourism in communities around the country.
+Visit the USA, a public-private marketing entity, works closely with the travel industry to promote tourism in communities around the country.
 Its website offers excellent information on all US travel destinations, including San Francisco.

 The currency used in is the dollar ($).